 We asked Inti what her favorite activity is now that her vision is restored and she said, "EVERYTHING.
 I could not do anything before.
 Now I can and I love doing everything."

 Hope is in sight for Latifa!

-LATIFA is a 53 year old blind woman who lives with her husband.
-For the past 6 months, her husband has been bedridden due to advanced pneumonia.
+LATIFA is 53 year old.
+She is blind.
+She lives with her husband.
+Her husband has been bedridden for the past 6 months from advanced pneumonia.